Legends of Golf: April 17–22, 2018

-The PGA TOUR Champions Bass Pro Shops Legends of Golf at Big Cedar Lodge features some of the biggest names in the history of golf playing in the Pro-Am and official tournament.
-Jack Nicklaus, Gary Player, Tom Watson, Hale Irwin, and many more are scheduled to attend.
-Complete player listings will be released as soon as they are available.
+The PGA TOUR Champions Bass Pro Shops Legends of Golf at Big Cedar Lodge features some of the biggest names in the history of golf.
+Jack Nicklaus, Gary Player, Lee Trevino, Tom Watson, Hale Irwin, John Daly, defending champion Vijay Singh, and many more are scheduled to attend.

 The greatest international golfer of all time and winner of 165 tournaments worldwide, Gary Player is one of golf’s most accomplished players and is truly a living legend.
 The South African is known by many names—“The Black Knight,” “Mr. Fitness,” and the “International Ambassador of Golf”—but whatever you call him, call him successful.
 With Jack Nicklaus and Arnold Palmer, Gary helped popularize golf as one of “The Big Three” golfers that dominated the sport in the early days of televised golf.
 When he won the U.S. Open at Bellerive Country Club in St. Louis in 1965 at age 29, Gary became only the third player in history to complete the career Grand Slam.
 His dedication to fitness is legendary, as is his reputation as a perfectionist and philanthropist.
 A one-page summary hardly does him justice, so much has he meant to the sport and those who have played it.